botblock/discord-botlist-best-practices/README.md

 1. use a custom domain name with a respectable, paid TLD.
 2. not be a `[xyz].glitch.me` domain.
-   - Glitch is acceptable if:
-      - Uptime is immaculate
-      - A custom domain name is used (whilst still following point `1`)
+3. not be hosted on a free host.
+(Such as glitch.com)
-3. be fully functioning.
+4. be fully functioning.
    - No broken links/buttons.
-4. have consistent uptime.
+5. have consistent uptime.
    - Minor downtime for maintenance or fixing issues is fine
-5. have bot listing requirements (such as no NSFW outside NSFW channels, respect rate-limits, don't respond to other bots, etc.)
+6. have bot listing requirements (such as no NSFW outside NSFW channels, respect rate-limits, don't respond to other bots, etc.)
-6. blur NSFW profile pictures.
+7. blur NSFW profile pictures.
-7. have a ToS and Privacy page.
+8. have a ToS and Privacy page.

 ---